joohoho/FraudDetection/README.md

 # FraudDetection

-Datascience and a Machine Learning project to fight fraudulent transactions.
+Data science and a Machine Learning project to fight fraudulent transactions.